What to Know About Suing Uninsured Drivers in Texas

 Although it is possible to sue uninsured drivers in Texas, there is a chance that the motorist will be judgment-proof, which is a primary concern when dealing with uninsured drivers.
 When an uninsured driver has inadequate assets that cannot legally be confiscated and sold to satisfy a judgment, that individual is said to be “judgment proof.”

+Two sets of Texas legislation impact someone’s capacity to collect a judgment against another person.
+Sections 41.001 and 41.002 of the Texas Property Code outline which assets a judgment creditor cannot seize to satisfy a debt.
 These assets, often known as the debtor’s homestead, include property like home furnishings, food, certain animals, tools of one’s trade, and clothing.
 Essentially, it is unlikely that you can get anything back from an uninsured driver unless they have assets in addition to those that are protected by the Texas Homestead Act.

 Limitations on When You May Sue an Uninsured Driver

-Remember that you only have a short window of opportunity to act if you decide that filing a lawsuit will best serve your needs Plaintiffs typically have two years to submit a case against the party responsible for their accident.
+Remember that you only have a short window of opportunity to act if you decide that filing a lawsuit will best serve your needs.
+Plaintiffs typically have two years to submit a case against the party responsible for their accident.
 If you fail to meet this deadline, called the statute of limitations, you will likely be barred from ever recovering for your damages.

 You May Need Underinsured / Uninsured Motorist Coverage (UM / UIM)